-To be turned in to Canvas to your PDS/Education supervisor
+To be submitted in Canvas for your PDS/Education supervisor to grade

 NOTE: Policies and Procedures 1-4 (P&P) should be completed during the first week of student teaching.
 There are forms within Canvas to use to complete these assignments within EE 431 Performance in Student Teaching, Block 3 in Student Teaching Block 3 Progress Report; ED 431 Performance in Student Teaching, Phase II in Student Teaching Phase II Progress Report.
 For each placement, these should again be completed for your new school.
-This will aid the teacher candidate in critical knowledge every teacher must know and be prepared to handle in school situations.
+This will aid the intern in critical knowledge every teacher must know and be prepared to handle in school situations.

-Exa amples of what the information you will include on the forms in Canvas is included below.
-Na me of Teacher Candidate ESU ID Po licy & Procedures- Safety Procedures sks: Describe the building policy and the procedures for fire and tornado drills, including signals and expected student/teacher behavior.
+Examples of what the information you will include on the forms in Canvas is included below.
+Na Name of InternESU ID Po icy & Procedures- Safety Procedures Describe the building policy and the procedures for fire and tornado drills, including signals and expected student/teacher behavior.
 2. In case of an actual crisis situation/safety situation, explain policy and procedure for reporting.
 3. In the event of a school intruder and "lock down," explain building policy and procedure.
-4. .
-If a student is injured or ill while in your classroom or under your supervision, list recommended policy and procedures for the safety of all students.
-Da telicy & Procedures- Discipline Policy Ta sks: 1.
-Define your Cooperating Teacher's discipline policy and detail its procedures.
-2. Discuss the kinds of administrative support in place to help your Cooperating Teacher carry out the disciplinary policy/procedures.
+4. If a student is injured or ill while in your classroom or under your supervision, list recommended policy and procedures for the safety of all students.
+Da icy & Procedures- Discipline Policy Tas sks: Define your Mentor Teacher's discipline policy and detail its procedures.
+2. Discuss the kinds of administrative support in place to help your Mentor Teacher carry out the disciplinary policy/procedures.
 3. Describe how discipline plans are communicated to students and parents.
-4. Describe the district's or school's as well as your Cooperating Teacher's policy concerning academic dishonesty (e.g. cheating and plagiarism).
-Da urce(s) te te turned in (filled out by Supervisor) pervisor's initials
+4. Describe the district's or school's as well as your Mentor Teacher's policy concerning academic dishonesty (e.g. cheating and plagiarism).
+Source(s) te te turned in (filled out by Supervisor)